Vitaliy-Dob/leet-code/README.md

 # 1. Two sum
 Given an array of integers, return indices of the two numbers such that they add up to a specific target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.
+# 438. Find All Anagrams in a String
+Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.
+Strings consists of lowercase English letters only and the length of both strings s and p will not be larger than 20,100.
+The order of output does not matter.